 A good shampoo will allow your wash mitt to glide over the surface with ease.
-You want as little tension as possible between your wash mitt and paintwork - any little pieces of grit or debris can be dragged against the paintwork, causing scratches.
-That's why it's so important for shampoo to lubricant the surface, it will stop small damage to your paint.
+You want as little tension as possible between your wash mitt and paintwork.
+Any little pieces of grit or debris can be dragged against the paintwork, causing scratches.
+That's why it's so important for shampoo or indeed snow foam to lubricant the surface, it will stop small damage to your paint.

 If you've ever heard that horrible squeaking noise from a sponge on paintwork, it's because there's not enough lubrication between the surface of the sponge and the paintwork.
 It's bad news because there's also a small bit of grit in the mix.

 Everyone knows that a bucket (or two) is the starting point for car cleaning.
-A bucket filled with water and frothed up with a wash mitt is a good starting point, but there are other options for getting that shampoo onto your paintwork.
-Some shampoos can be applied like snow foam via a pressure washer, while others can be applied using a compression sprayer.
+A bucket filled with water and frothed up with a wash mitt is a good starting point, but there are other options for getting shampoo onto your paintwork.
+Some shampoos can be applied, like snow foam, via a pressure washer, while others can be applied using a compression sprayer.

 A big two-litre bottle of shampoo may look like better value than a 500ml option worth the same, but that's not always the case.
 In an attempt to cut down on excess packaging and boost efficiency, super-concentrated options are now being sold that only require a few ml to clean effectively.

 Case in point, some cheaper shampoos can easily need 100ml of product to clean a car, whereas a powerful concentrated option may only require a capful to do the same (or even better) job.

 Like people and pet shampoo, car shampoos are now being introduced with a flurry of extra chemicals, all designed to add extra protection, save you time or cut down on the products you need for car cleaning.
 These are the most common extras in shampoos: